coursier/coursier/doc/FORMER-README.md

 If all your dependencies are in cache, chances are coursier will not even try to connect to remote repositories.
-This also applies to snapshot dependencies of course - these are only updated on demand, not getting constantly in your way like is currently the case by default with SBT.
+This also applies to snapshot dependencies of course - these are only updated on demand, not getting constantly in your way like is currently the case by default with sbt.

-When using coursier from the command-line or via its SBT plugin, sandboxing is just one command away.
+When using coursier from the command-line or via its sbt plugin, sandboxing is just one command away.
 Just do `export COURSIER_CACHE="$(pwd)/.coursier-cache"`, and the cache will become `.coursier-cache` from the current directory instead of the default global `~/.coursier/cache/v1`.
 This allows for example to quickly inspect the content of the cache used by a particular project, in case you have any doubt about what's in it.

 ## Usage

-### SBT plugin
+### sbt plugin

-Enable the SBT plugin globally by adding
+Enable the sbt plugin globally by adding
 ```scala
 addSbtPlugin("io.get-coursier" % "sbt-coursier" % "1.0.3")
 ```
 to `~/.sbt/0.13/plugins/build.sbt`

-To enable it on a per-project basis, add it only to the `project/plugins.sbt` of an SBT project.
+To enable it on a per-project basis, add it only to the `project/plugins.sbt` of an sbt project.
-The SBT plugin has been tested only with SBT 0.13.8 / 0.13.9 / 0.13.11 / 0.13.12 / 0.13.13.
-It doesn't currently work with the SBT 1.0 milestones.
+The sbt plugin has been tested only with sbt 0.13.8 / 0.13.9 / 0.13.11 / 0.13.12 / 0.13.13.
+It doesn't currently work with the sbt 1.0 milestones.

 Once enabled, the `update`, `updateClassifiers`, and `updateSbtClassifiers` commands are taken care of by coursier.
 These provide more output about what's going on than their default implementations do.